Campaign of the Month: October 2017

 • Please do not include game stats for your character.
 We’ll work on those later.

 • Please make your character conceptually relevant to New Orleans: i.e., it should be possible to plausibly encounter someone like them in real life (or a work of fiction about the city).
 Concepts like Japanese samurai, African blood diamond warlords, British royalty in exile, etc. are all red flags to me that a player is more interested in playing a cool gimmick than integrating their PC into an ongoing chronicle.
 Your character doesn’t have to be from New Orleans or even from the U.S.: the city’s biggest industry is tourism, so it gets tons of out-of-town visitors.
-All I’m interested in is that your PC has mortal as well as Kindred roots tying them to the city.
+But they do need to have firm Kindred and mortal roots tying them to the city.

 • I would like to see more non-white PCs (the city is majority-black and PCs have been majority-white).
 I would especially like to see more members of the Baron’s faction, which has been criminally underexplored.
 However, I would rather bring in a PC who checks none of those boxes than a PC who checks them all if the former has a more compelling pitch.
 If you are excited about the character, it will show in your writing.
 Only pitch a Baron follower if you find that faction genuinely exciting to play.